luisgbm/lfs-scripts/README.md

 cp /<location_of_the_scripts>/*.sh $LFS
 ```

-Now, run the lfs-cross.sh script, which will build the cross-toolchain and cross compiling temporary tools from chapters 5 and 6.
-The build took approximately 30 minutes on my machine:
+Now, run the lfs-cross.sh script, which will build the cross-toolchain and cross compiling temporary tools from chapters 5 and 6:

 ```
 sh $LFS/lfs-cross.sh | tee $LFS/lfs-cross.log